#

 A platform's effectiveness starts with the data it analyzes.
 While many tools focus on behavioral signals from training and phishing simulations, this only shows part of the picture.
 Human risk is complex, and a narrow dataset leads to an incomplete view.
 The most advanced platforms provide a multi-dimensional analysis by correlating data across three critical pillars: employee behavior, identity and access systems, and real-time threat intelligence.
 This approach helps you understand not just what risky actions users are taking, but also the potential impact based on their access levels and whether they are actively being targeted by attackers.
 This comprehensive visibility is the foundation of a true Human Risk Management program.

-Autonomous Action and Remediation Capabilities
+Evaluating Autonomous Action and Remediation

 Identifying risk is one thing; acting on it is another.
 A leading platform must be able to orchestrate interventions that effectively change behavior and prevent incidents.
 Some platforms simply alert your team to a problem, leaving the remediation entirely up to you.
 More advanced solutions use AI to automate responses, such as enrolling a user in targeted micro-training after a risky action or removing a malicious email from an inbox.
 Living Security’s platform takes this a step further with autonomous action guided by human oversight.
 It can handle a majority of routine remediation tasks on its own, freeing up your security team to focus on high-level strategy while still maintaining full control and visibility.

-AI Maturity and Predictive Accuracy
+Assessing AI Maturity and Predictive Accuracy

 Nearly every vendor claims to use AI, but the term can mean very different things.
 Many platforms are "AI-enhanced," meaning they've bolted on AI features to an existing product.
 In contrast, an "AI-native" platform is built on an AI foundation from the ground up.
 This distinction is critical for predictive accuracy.
 An AI-native system, like the one offered by Living Security, a leader in Human Risk Management (HRM), leverages massive, proprietary datasets to predict risk trajectories before they lead to an incident.
 As recognized in the latest Forrester Wave™ report, this level of AI maturity allows security teams to move beyond detecting past events and start proactively preventing future ones with confidence.